truenas/documentation/content/CORE/Notices/MicrosoftLDAPDefaults2020.md

 For more details about this change to Windows, please see [Microsoft’s article about LDAP Channel Binding and LDAP Signing Requirements](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/ldap-channel-binding-and-ldap-signing-requirements-march-update/ba-p/921536).

-This Microsoft change to the default behavior has been addressed in the FreeNAS/TrueNAS 11.2-U8 and newer releases.
+This Microsoft change to the default behavior has been addressed in the [FreeNAS/TrueNAS 11.2-U8](/releasenotes/core/truenas/11.2/11.2u8/) and newer releases.
 The methods of communicating with the Domain Controller now use strong authentication.
-The strong authentication methods are either SSL-encrypted transport or signed sasl_gssapi bind (Kerberos).
+The strong authentication methods are either SSL-encrypted transport or signed *sasl_gssapi bind* (Kerberos).

-It is strongly recommended to update all TrueNAS and FreeNAS systems that use LDAP and/or Active Directory to 11.2-U8, 11.3, or newer versions of FreeNAS/TrueNAS.
-This will prevent the new Windows security defaults from disrupting your Active Directory connectivity.
+It is strongly recommended to update all TrueNAS (and FreeNAS) systems that use LDAP and/or Active Directory to 11.2-U8, 11.3, or newer TrueNAS versions.
+This prevents the new Windows security defaults from disrupting your Active Directory connectivity.